lynnndero/Phase-2-project---linear-regression/README.md

 Formulated null hpothesis that home renovations does not increase the estimated value of houses and alternative hypotheis that home renovations does increase the estimated value of houses.

 ## 4. MODELING
+Created dummy variables from the data needed dataframe

 Started with a baseline modeling with target variable, Price, and feature variable, Sqft_livings, that had the highest correlation.Together with visualizations.
 The summary of the results from the fitted model showed that an increase in sqft_living results to an increase in price.
 The model also showed a 50% variance in price.